 Optically, the results you can get from this lens – when everything goes right – are very good, especially with sharpness at the centre of the frame.
 I did shots at 2.5x and 5x and I’d be happy with the results from f/2.8 down to f/8.
 Given the issues of using f/11 and f/16 that works out fine and you can enjoy plenty of crisp detail at the wider settings.
-But actual lens quality is not that much of an issue – you are more likely to get failures due to poor technique than the lens’ skills.
+But actual lens quality is not that much of an issue – you are more likely to get failures due to poor technique than the lens’s skills.
 You can’t say that this is an easy lens to use because it’s not.
-But once skills are learnt and a method of working that delivers results discovered, then you can get some amazing shots.
+But once you have learned some skills and discovered a method of working that delivers results, then you can get some amazing shots.

 The Laowa 25mm f/2.8 2.5-5x Ultra Macro is a remarkable lens and great value at £399.
 But it is not a lens for everyone.
 Working at such close distances and high magnifications is a challenge.
 This isn’t just with focusing but also with camera shake and, with live subjects, the issues of movement and the very limited depth-of-field.
 However, when all is said and done, if you yearn to explore the world of extreme close-up photography, this Laowa lens is a great and affordable way to start getting involved.

 Pros: Great price, compact, high image quality, offers fresh creative challenges

 Cons: Manual aperture gives dark viewfinder image, making composing and focusing tricky